MPC’s Strategic Raw Materials Fund Framework

 Strategic Leverage in the Supply Chain

-This evolution has reinforced the framework’s underlying assumptions around timing, concentration, and the strategic role of physical material access in shaping industrial outcomes.
+This evolution has reinforced the framework’s underlying assumptions around timing, concentration, and the strategic role of physical material access in enabling resilient value chains outside China.
+The window to act is the November 2026 suspension period — not after Wave Two enforcement.

 Contact / Engagement

-The MPC Strategic Raw Materials Stockpile Framework is applied within confidential advisory and interim executive engagements and shared selectively as a reference point in strategic discussions.
+The MPC Strategic Raw Materials Stockpile Framework is applied within confidential advisory and interim executive engagements and shared selectively as a decision-support and thought-leadership construct.

-It signals that the analytical work has been done, assumptions tested, and structural dynamics understood—so that when the right partners and capital align, execution can proceed from a position of preparedness rather than reaction.
+It signals that the analytical work has been done, assumptions tested, and structural dynamics understood — so that when the right partners and capital are ready to move, MPC can move with them immediately.